codebytere/talks/nodevember-2017/script.md

 Next, each of the functions terminates and each time the top entry is removed from the stack.
 After function `foo()` is done, we are back in global scope and the call stack is empty.
 In the last time we return and the stack is empty, which means that the program terminates.

-We're going to use this as a template for understanding the asynchronous techniques i'm about to discuss, so
+We're going to use this as a template for understanding the asynchronous techniques i'm about to discuss, so let's also take a second and look at it visually.

+`<SWITCH TO SLIDE 4>`

 ## Callbacks
 ### How It Works